 Dealing with both firm and soft ground surfaces can be a real hassle, right?

-It’s a common frustration, especially when you’re eyeing those top-notch Mercurials or Predators and don’t want to sacrifice performance on either surface.
+It’s a common frustration, especially when you’re eyeing those top-tier Mercurials or Predators and don’t want to sacrifice performance on either surface.

 Where Can I Purchase Soft-Ground Football Boots?